 Frankenstein

 Obsession and too much knowledge can lead the world to destruction; it can destroy families, human nature.
 The is only one God who can create life and take life in this world, in this novel we meet victor Frankenstein who was obsessed with learning the secrets of heaven and earth, without thinking about the consequences it can cause to the human beings and the creature itself.
-He created this creature and he neglected it without even giving it a name.
+He created this creature, and he neglected it without even giving it a name.
 This essay will focus more on the journey of this creature.

-The creature have feels just like humans, at first he was ugly on the outside since he was made from died bodies but because of knowledge, the pain, the rejection he experienced from human beings and being ill-treated because of how he looked and mostly the neglect ion he felt from his creator.
+The creature has feels just like humans, at first, he was ugly on the outside since he was made from died bodies but because of knowledge, the pain, the rejection he experienced from human beings and being ill-treated because of how he looked and mostly the neglect ion he felt from his creator.
 Frankenstein was obsessed with science and horrifying things from a very young age, when his mother passed a way, he was about to go at the university which he did.
 He learned about the study of human bodies, from there he tired bring back small animal to life like frogs.
-He had a vision to create a new beautiful species; it took two years to construct the creature using dead bodies he dug from a graveyard.
-He brings back creature to life and when it came to life he saw how horrifying it was and run away.
+He had a vision to create a beautiful new species; it took two years to construct the creature using dead bodies he dug from a graveyard.
+He brings back creature to life and when it came to life, he saw how horrifying it was and run away.